SuperGabe5/sg5-rpm-xlibre/README.md

 (and I'm going to attempt to Package for alpine because I could care less of their opinion as the results are noticably showing)

+I've found recently that the general direction Linux is heading although it benefit users with modern hardware coming from Windows 10 I feel that the execution of this stand is not good for all of us

+(for example me coming from Windows 10 on a device that can go down to Windows Vista)

 (Seriously if this keeps up I'm going to fork the entire kernel)

 (infact I already have)